tgfrerer/island/README.md

   problematic lines highlighted in context.

-* **Fast compile times**:  Because of Island's modular architecture, a recompilation & reload cycle often takes less than 1 second, while the project keeps running.
-Typically, compilation from scratch for the whole codebase takes less than 5 seconds, and (re)compilation of and hot-reload of an app module takes less than a second.
+* **Fast compile times**:  Because of Island's modular architecture, a recompilation & reload cycle typically takes less than 1 second, while the application keeps running.
+Compiling the whole codebase from scratch should take less than 5 seconds when using LLVM on an average multi-core machine.

 * **Code tweaks**: Near-instant in-code parameter tweaks for Debug builds (no need to recompile) by using a special `TWEAK()` macro.